 For your insurance reimbursement submission:

-2. ICD codes on your claim form need to match your diagnosis exactly.
-These will likely be in the range of:
+2. The ICD- 10-CM code on your claim form needs to match the diagnosis in your medical record exactly.
+The primary diagnosis code will likely be in the range of:

 0–C96.9 (Malignant neoplasm)